metheu/-k8s-the-hard-way/README.md

 `vagrant up`

+there are a few scripts that can help in managing to control the machines, manily ansible has been used.
+For examply to run a command on all the nodes run:

+`./run_cmd all "uname -a"`

+The pattern can be changes to address only workers, masters or lb.
+Have a look at the `hosts.ini` file.

 To create the certificates needed you can use the handy script `cert_init.sh`.
-Please tweak accordinlgy.
+Please tweak accordingly.